 Under the provisions of your production agreement, certain distribution activities regarding the programme in the UK must carry the BBC logo (General Term 16.2.4).
 If you are licensing any of these rights to third parties you are required to ensure that they enter into a Trade Mark licence directly with the BBC for these purposes.
 There is a streamlined process to enable you to achieve this, which is explained on the Information sheet in the downloads section on this page.
 Make sure you have the following Trade Mark documentation, all three of these documents can be found in the downloads section of this page, top right.

 PACT and the broadcasters agreed in October 2012 an updated framework with DUK for reimbursement back to broadcasters in relation to the payment made to DUK in respect of repeats and secondary exploitation of programming.
-Full details of the re-charge framework is available in the downloads section.
+Download full details of the re-charge framework.

 Please note that: